hoodsr/Sudoku-Solver/README.md

 Sudoku-Solver
 =============

+Author/copyright:  Shannon Hood.
+All rights reserved.
+Date: November 2013

-Solve a sudoku puzzle recursively using C++
+Solves a sudoku puzzle recursively by brute force in C++.